If a horse riding injury has set you back, we'll help you move forward

 • Clarity - Making a claim can be a confusing process.
 Your solicitors will explain the process for your claim at each and every step of your case in a clear and jargon free manner.

-The process for a horse riding injury claim depends the circumstances of the accident.
-To learn more, click the icons below:
+The process for a horse riding injury claim depends the circumstances of the accident. to learn more, click the icons below:

+Yes.
 With no win, no fee, you can claim horse riding injury compensation without financial risk.
 If your claim isn't successful, you pay nothing.
 If you win, you only pay a pre-agreed percentage of your compensation.

 Find out more about how no win, no fee claims work